bvm-org/bvm/docs/bvm.md

 the stacks: there is no facility to indicate exactly how many operands a function should take, and there is also no explicit `return`
 operator: control flow returns to the calling function when there are no more opcodes in the current function.
+Because of this contiguous operand stack, the call stack must be a separate stack to avoid functions coming across and manipulating function-call on the operand stack.

 There are also no explicit branching (in the sense of `jump`) opcodes.
 Opcodes such as `if`, `loop` etc are supported explicitly and